Capability-Based Planning vs. Traditional Project Planning Approaches

 Combining capability-based planning approach with traditional project planning approach

-Diagram: how a decompositional capability-based planning approach feeds into a flipped (i.e. compositional) traditional program/project planning approach.
+How a decompositional capability-based planning approach feeds into a flipped (i.e. compositional) traditional program/project planning approach.

 Fundamentally, starting with a capability-based planning approach ensures that the derived actions and projects are based on a systematic and substantiated assessment of the capability changes required to meet the objectives.
 No actions and projects are formulated randomly or subjectively.

-A Hybrid Planning Methodology: The Jibility Steps®
+A hybrid planning methodology: The Jibility Steps®

 The combination of a capability-based and program/project planning approach is essentially the basis of the Jibility Steps®.
 This is a simple six-step method that we have implemented in the Jibility roadmapping tool.
 The six steps are Challenges, Objectives, Capabilities, Actions, Initiatives and Roadmap.
 They align with the hybrid of capability-based planning and traditional project planning as depicted below: